exakat/exakat-docs/Reference/Rules/Constants/RelayConstant.rst

 Relay Constant
 ++++++++++++++

   A relay constant is a constant that gives another name to an existing constant.
+It is simply build by giving the value of another constant.

+Relay constants acts as alias.
+They also add an extra layer between a constant or a literal and its usage.

 .. code-block:: php